 Is Nursing School Hard?

-You may be wondering: Just how hard is nursing school compared to other degrees?
-First, consider your natural gifts as well as your personality type, interests, and motivations.
-If you have a strong desire to serve individuals in your community, maintain a basic aptitude in the sciences, and possess the ability to work in fast-paced environments, you will likely thrive in nursing school AND a nursing career.
+You may be wondering: How hard is nursing school compared to other degrees?
+First, consider your natural gifts, personality type, interests, and motivations.
+If you have a strong desire to serve individuals in your community, have an aptitude for science, and can work in fast-paced environments, you will likely thrive in nursing school AND a nursing career.

-Try to remember that failing a test or even a class isn’t the end of the world.
+Remember that failing a test or class isn’t the end of the world.
 You can always try again.
-Success isn’t measured by failure but your ability to get back up.
-Although exams or clinical simulations may be intense, keep in mind that your program is designed to prepare you for the field.
+Success isn’t measured by failure but by your ability to get back up.
+Although exams or clinical simulations may be intense, remember that your program is designed to prepare you for the field.

-So, how hard is nursing school or how difficult is nursing school?
+So, how hard is nursing school?
 It depends on who you ask.
 Some find it difficult, while others find it very manageable.
-All nursing students face challenges in their programs, but it’s the ones who don’t give up that succeed.
+All nursing students face challenges in their programs, but those who don’t give up succeed.

 Of course, some tips and tricks help, too!